BENEFITS OF BABYWEARING for parents

 2. They sleep better

-3. Improved psychomotor development
+3. Better psychomotor development

 4. Colic decreases